Rene-Jacobs/Rene-Jacobs/README.md

 Aspiring Data Scientist | Python Enthusiast | Excel Virtuoso 📊

 👋 Hello!
-I'm Rene Jacobs, a data enthusiast with an Associate Degree in Data Science from St. Petersburg College, achieved with a 4.0 GPA.
+I'm Rene Jacobs, a data enthusiast with an Associate Degree in Data Science from St. Petersburg College, earned with a 4.0 GPA.
+I'm currently pursuing a Bachelor of Science in Technology Development and Management (Data Analytics subplan) at SPC to deepen my understanding of IT systems, analytics, and project development.

 I have a passion for turning data into actionable insights and thrive on the excitement of exploring complex datasets to uncover hidden patterns that drive decision-making.

 📈 Skills: Python | Jupyter | Data Visualization | Statistical Modeling | Excel | Project Management

 🔍 Experience:

-        Infrastructure Analysis Intern at Idaho National Laboratory: Applied theoretical knowledge to solve IT problems, engineered data retrieval mechanisms using Python, and created visualizations to inform decision-making.
+Infrastructure Analysis Intern, Idaho National Laboratory: Engineered data retrieval tools using Python, performed data cleaning and visualization, and supported IT decision-making with insightful analysis.

-        Association Manager: Analyzed budgets, generated management reports, and supervised staff, demonstrating strong project management and critical thinking skills.
+Association Manager: Analyzed budgets, generated reports, supervised staff, and led multiple projects with a focus on operational efficiency and strategic planning.

-🔬 Current Focus: Currently, I'm deepening my knowledge in data analysis and statistical modeling, and I'm excited to apply these skills in real-world scenarios.
+🔬 Current Focus: Advancing my skills in data analysis, software integration, and statistical modeling—applying them to real-world projects like the Entity Validation System (EVS).

-🚀 Future Goals: My goal is to contribute to data-driven solutions that have a positive impact on organizations and society.
-I'm eager to collaborate with like-minded professionals and continue learning on this exciting data science journey.
+🚀 Future Goals: To contribute to innovative, data-driven solutions that positively impact organizations and society.
+I’m eager to collaborate with like-minded professionals and continue growing in this exciting field.

+📚 Education:

-📚 Education: Associate Degree in Data Science | St. Petersburg College | GPA: 4.0
+Associate Degree in Data Science | St. Petersburg College | GPA: 4.0

+Pursuing B.S. in Technology Development and Management (Data Analytics Subplan) | St. Petersburg College | GPA: 4.0

-Let's connect and explore the world of data together!
-Feel free to reach out for collaboration or data-related discussions.
+Let’s connect and explore the world of data together!
+Reach out for collaboration or data-driven conversations.